 Mr. Nasiruddin Mahyuddin

-Mrs. Wei Wei Yang, currently at NUDT, China (common supervision with Dr. Mark Lowenberg and Professor Xiaoqian Chen)
+Dr. Wei Wei Yang, NUDT, China (common supervision with Dr. Mark Lowenberg and Professor Xiaoqian Chen)

 Dr. Jamaluddin Jalani